What we know and don't know about the Senate recall process - The Media HQ

 How will the evidence be treated?

-All evidence sent by the House of Representatives to the removal investigation will be examined at the trial.
+The resolution does not automatically admit Chamber evidence that has been submitted to the Senate, but rather authorizes a vote on whether the evidence should be admitted for trial.
+An assistant to the GOP leadership in the Senate said that the evidence in the Clinton trial was different from that of the House in this case, as it came from a federal grand jury process, not from the enforcement investigation accusation where the Republicans say that the president was not respected.

 In order for any new evidence to appear and be admitted and presented during the trial, 51 senators would have to vote to approve it.
-But if a senator or Trump’s legal team objects – Chief Justice John Roberts could either rule on the matter, or dismiss it for the senators to vote to decide.
+But if a senator or Trump’s legal team objects – Roberts could either rule on the decision, or dismiss it for the senators to vote to decide.
 Senators could also set aside the chief justice.

 Who will make the case to condemn or acquit the president?

-House indictment directors will act as prosecutors pleading against Trump, and White House legal counsel Pat Cipollone will lead a team of lawyers the President has selected to defend him and plead the case for his acquittal , Roberts C.J. presiding the chamber.
+House indictment directors will act as prosecutors pleading against Trump, and White House legal counsel Pat Cipollone will lead a team of lawyers the President has selected to defend him and plead the case for his acquittal , with Roberts presiding over the chamber.

-Those responsible for the impeachment were announced by President Nancy Pelosi on Wednesday and include House Intelligence President Adam Schiff of California as their lead, and the six will be:
+Last Wednesday, President Nancy Pelosi announced the appointment of those responsible for the indictment.
+The director of House Intelligence, representative Adam Schiff of California, is primarily responsible for it.
+The other six will be:

 On the other side, Trump’s defense team, led by Cipollone, will plead for his acquittal.
-Cipollone will be joined by lawyer Jay Sekulow, and according to familiar people, Trump will add to his defense team, constitutional lawyer Alan Dershowitz, Bill Clinton’s special prosecutor Ken Starr and Robert Ray, who was also part of the Clinton prosecution team.
-Two other lawyers are assisting the team, former Florida attorney general Pam Bondi and Trump’s longtime personal attorney Jane Raskin.
+Cipollone to be joined by lawyer Jay Sekulow, and according to familiar sources, Trump will add to his defense team constitutional lawyer Alan Dershowitz, Bill Clinton special prosecutor Ken Starr and Robert Ray, who was also part of the team prosecution for dismissal of Clinton.
+Two other attorneys assisting the team are former Florida attorney general Pam Bondi and Trump’s longtime personal attorney Jane Raskin.

+In addition, the White House announced on Monday that members of Congress “would be part of its team to fight this hyperpartisan and baseless impeachment”, according to a press release.
+These eight Republican members, all of whom strongly defended the President, will be:

 Will the Senate still carry out legislative work?

-Note: UPDATE: This story was updated after CNN reported the contents of the rules proposed by McConnell for the trial.